 In a small number of patients the laparoscopic method cannot be performed.
-The decision to perform the open procedure is a judgment decision made by Dr. Pereira either before or during the actual operation.
-When Dr. Pereira feels that it is safest to convert the laparoscopic procedure to an open one, this is not a complication, but rather sound surgical judgment.
+The decision to perform the open procedure is a judgment decision made by one of our surgeons either before or during the actual operation.
+If they feel that it is safest to convert the laparoscopic procedure to an open one, this is not a complication, but rather sound surgical judgment.
 The decision to convert to an open procedure is strictly based on patient safety.

-Be sure to call Dr. Pereira if you develop any of the following:
+Be sure to call your surgeon if you develop any of the following:

 Have Questions?
 Call (201) 343-3433 or request an appointment.